ralphbchance/SecretAgent/README.txt

 New Problem via Windows 7 Notebook computer, trying resolve now.

 Problem not resolved.
 The problem/remedy: Must enter username and passwood for push from local to remote.
+One mo time to fix!